QuinlanVic/Insurance-app/README.md

 - Consists of a summary of the developer's experience and some more information regarding the application

 RESTful API Documentation
-- Consists of structure of API calls for the applicaiton and what they do
+- Consists of structure of API calls for the application and what they do

-High-level Overview of Developer's Experience
-- Implemented the functionality that we learned in class for this application throughout the course
-- Worked through any errors with trial and error/thorough debugging with techniques learnt throughout my career and specific techniques from the course

 ## POSTMAN COLLECTION AND Connection to Local/Azure Database
 Restricted access, have to ask for confidential information.